ONSdigital/application-profile/README.md

 ## RDF data cubes

 The [RDF data cube vocabulary](https://www.w3.org/TR/vocab-data-cube/) provides a way to provide an explicit linked-data representation of a tabular dataset.

-### Classes
+### Classes in RDF

 ```mermaid
 classDiagram